 Commissioned as the third FORREST SHERMAN - class destroyer, the USS BARRY was the third ship in the Navy to bear the name.
 In the mid-1960s, BARRY was one of the eight FORREST SHERMAN - class destroyers chosen to receive an anti-submarine warfare capability upgrade which included the replacement of one of the Mk-42 5-inch guns with a Mk-16 ASROC missile launcher.
 The ships that underwent the conversion then formed the BARRY - class.

 USS BARRY was decommissioned after more than 26 years of service on November 5, 1982.
-She was stricken from the Navy list on January 31, 1983, and is since then berthed at the Washington Navy Yard, Washington, DC, where she serves as a museum.
+She was stricken from the Navy list on January 31, 1983, and was subsequently opened as a display ship at the Washington Navy Yard, Washington, DC, in 1984.
 Click here for a photo tour of the BARRY at the Washington Navy Yard.

 |General Characteristics:||Awarded: December 15, 1952|